hgc123123/nyush-cluster/nyush-cluster/docs/slurm/overview.md

 # Scheduling Overview
-The NYUSh HPC uses the [Slurm](https://slurm.schedmd.com/overview.html) scheduling system for resource allocation.
+The NYUSH HPC uses the [Slurm](https://slurm.schedmd.com/overview.html) scheduling system for resource allocation.
 This section of the manual attempts to give an overview of what scheduling is and how to use the Slurm scheduler.
 For more detailed information, you will have to refer to the [Slurm website](https://slurm.schedmd.com/overview.html) and the Slurm man pages (e.g., by entering `man sbatch` or `man srun` on the HPC terminal's command line).